Detroit's Mayoral Race Is 'The Most Important In 50 Years' And It's Already Turning Into A Disaster

 The first thing you need to know is that fundraising leader Mike Duggan’s bid was derailed after a judge threw him off the ballot after he failed to meet residency requirements.
 He must now run as a write-in.

-The former CEO of Detroit Medical Center, Duggan has the defacto backing of Quicken Loans CEO Dan Gilbert, the guy who’s spending more than $US1 billion to revive downtown Detroit.
+The former Detroit Medical centre CEO, Duggan has the defacto backing of Quicken Loans CEO Dan Gilbert, the guy who’s spending more than $1 billion to revive downtown Detroit.

-Duggan has raised more than $US1 million, according to the Detroit Free Press’ Matt Helsm and Joe Guillen.
+Duggan has raised more than $1 million, according to the Detroit Free Press’ Matt Helsm and Joe Guillen.
 The paper itself recently endorsed him.

 Duggan also has the support of at least one of the young professionals we interviewed in our piece on people moving back to Detroit.
 Jeff Winkler, a vice president at Morgan Stanley, told us in an email: